CIBC-Internal/python/Doc/library/gzip.rst

    .. versionchanged:: 3.4
       Added support for the ``'x'``, ``'xb'`` and ``'xt'`` modes.

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object`.

+.. exception:: BadGzipFile

+   An exception raised for invalid gzip files.
+It inherits from :exc:`OSError`.
+   :exc:`EOFError` and :exc:`zlib.error` can also be raised for invalid gzip files.

+   .. versionadded:: 3.8

 .. class:: GzipFile(filename=None, mode=None, compresslevel=9, fileobj=None, mtime=None)

-   Constructor for the :class:`GzipFile` class, which simulates most of the methods of a :term:`file object`, with the exception of the :meth:`truncate` method.
+   Constructor for the :class:`GzipFile` class, which simulates most of the methods of a :term:`file object`, with the exception of the :meth:`~io.IOBase.truncate` method.
 At least one of *fileobj* and *filename* must be given a non-trivial value.

-   The new class instance is based on *fileobj*, which can be a regular file, a :class:`io.BytesIO` object, or any other object which simulates a file.
+   The new class instance is based on *fileobj*, which can be a regular file, an :class:`io.BytesIO` object, or any other object which simulates a file.
 It defaults to ``None``, in which case *filename* is opened to provide a file object.